SteerGroup/budget-tracker/notes.md

   - margins
   - tracking against plan
     - allow initial budget by staff/category as CSV
-    - store data in project YAML file
+    - store data in SQLite database
     - update of actual spend can be done via CSV or in tracker interface
     - if possible, allow flexible categorization (could be by staff or other category)
     - enable aggregation in reporting if desired